ShineMcShine/Bioinformatics/nanopore.md

 #First nanopore run

         1. Download all files from both pass and fail.
+        2. Both pass and fail have a pass and a fail folder, so we'll call "pass.pass", "pass.fail" and so on.
-        2. Use poretools to process files.
+        3. Use poretools to process files.

 ###Stats

-*pass*
+####*pass*

+*pass.pass*

 poretools stats pass/ > stats.pass.txt